Jirinrin/AYA/README.md

 - do exe releases every once in a while? (and for macos and debian would need to do in docker container)
 - be able to give argument to userscripts?
 - some system for deep iteration to e.g. rename a folder and then still be able to go through the items in it
+- publish this on NPM so people can easily install it as CLI `--global`ly